 The term “homegrown” is indeed appropriate: the idea for a franchise began a year ago with a local military contractor and basketball fan named Scott Killebrew and has now manifested itself in a 14-man roster comprised of almost all local players, whether they grew up playing in the Augusta area or played at a local university.
 For most of them, it’s a chance to prove themselves as athletes who can compete with players whose skills and environment landed them spots in NBA development programs.

 But the players aren’t the only ones with something to prove.
 Will Augustans show up to support a semi-pro basketball team?
 Franchises have come and gone over the years.
-Killebrew and president of basketball operations Will Avery have a hungry team.
+Killebrew, who is the co-owner and president of the organization, and president of basketball operations Will Avery have a hungry team.
 They’ve sold their vision to the James Brown Arena, which will be the 706ers’ home court.
 Now they have to sell it to fans and make more along the way.
 Killebrew is confident there are fans in Augusta who are thirsty for a local team.
 Only time will tell.
 I talked to Killebrew about how the team came to fruition and what fans can expect come November.

 What spurred you on to start a basketball franchise in Augusta?